 Over the longer term, the trust is looking to manage the risk factors associated with growth, as well as balancing the targeted improvement of educational outcomes with sustainable financial management.

 Trust ethos & values

-The LFLP vision is to create a dynamic and inclusive partnership that meets the diverse needs of the children who attend its schools through excellent service, teaching expertise, value for money and emotionally intelligent leadership.
+The LfLP vision is to create a dynamic and inclusive partnership that meets the diverse needs of the children who attend its schools through excellent service, teaching expertise, value for money and emotionally intelligent leadership.

 Number of positions advertised:

-CEO/ General Management
+General Management OR